 Delete a Case Product

-When you delete individual Case Products, Vault also deletes the following related records:
+If configured by your Admin, when you delete individual Case Products, Vault also deletes the following related records:

 - Case Product Dosage